AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeSequence/GetCAEXAttribute.md

 AttributeSequence.GetCAEXAttribute Method
 =========================================
-AutomationML 2.1 APIGets the CAEX attribute with the provided attribute path from the Attribute sequence.
+Gets the CAEX attribute with the provided attribute path from the Attribute sequence.
 This method can be used to direct access a nested attribute using the complete attribute path.
 The Path root should be the top level attribute.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)